5 prerequisites for successful digital transformationDigitizing Mobile Processes

 Engage and explain to employees

 This is where companies fail most often.
-Real digitalization has to always happen in the field, on the shop floor, or in direct contact with customers.
+Real digitalization must always happen in the field, shop floor, or in direct contact with customers.
 The employees are the ones truly implementing digital into the operation.

 Explaining of what you’re doing, to the end users of the new tools is one of the key steps to success.
 Identify metrics, measure and share the results, and make data-driven decisions.
 It will help workers see how digitalization will make their lives easier.
 Empower them to work in new ways.

 When you start with digitalization from scratch, you are going to deal with various levels of required skills.
 But that’s part of the change.
 Train, reskill, and upskill your current and future workforce.